AlonRom/kotlin-websocket-mock-server/README.md

 - Free port 8081 if needed
 - Start the server
 - Automatically open your browser to `http://localhost:8081`
+- Begin broadcasting server availability on the network

 #### Option 2: Manual start
 ```bash